History of Kenya: Kenyatta tenure (1963–1978)

 The government used a variety of political and economic measures to harass the KPU and its prospective and actual members.
 KPU branches were unable to register, KPU meetings were prevented and civil servants and politicians suffered severe economic and political consequences for joining the KPU.
 A security Act was passed in Parliament in July 1966 and granted the government powers to carry out detention without trial, which was used against KPU members.
 In a series of dawn raids in August 1966, several KPU party members were arrested and detained without trial.
 They included Ochola Mak'Anyengo (the secretary general of the Kenya Petroleum Oil Workers Union), Oluande Koduol (Oginga Odinga's private secretary) and Peter Ooko (the general secretary of the East African Common Services Civil Servants Union).

 In June 1969, Tom Mboya, a Luo member of the government considered a potential successor to Kenyatta, was assassinated.
 Hostility between Kikuyu and Luo was heightened, and after riots broke out in Luo country the KPU was banned.
 The specific riots that led to the banning of the KPU resulted in the incident referred to as the Kisumu massacre.
 Kenya thereby became a one-party state under KANU.

 Ignoring his suppression of the opposition and continued factionalism within KANU the imposition of one-party rule allowed Mzee ("Old Man") Kenyatta, who had led the country since independence, to claim he had achieved "political stability."
 Underlying social tensions were evident, however.
-Kenya's very rapid population growth and considerable rural to urban migration were in large part responsible for high unemployment and disorder in the cities.
+Kenya's very rapid population growth and considerable rural to urban migration were in larger part responsible for high unemployment and disorder in the cities.
 There also was much resentment by blacks at the privileged economic position held by Asians and Europeans in the country.

 At Kenyatta's death (22 August 1978), Vice-president Daniel arap Moi became interim President.
 On 14 October, Moi formally became president after he was elected head of KANU and designated its sole nominee.
 In June 1982, the National Assembly amended the constitution, making Kenya officially a one-party state.
 On 1 August members of the Kenyan Air Force launched an attempted coup, which was quickly suppressed by Loyalist forces led by the Army, the General Service Unit (GSU) – paramilitary wing of the police – and later the regular police, but not without civilian casualties.